ErezBinyamin/dotfiles/readme.md

 ```

 # Example features
-Both ascii and emoji branches are shown below.
 To learn about more capabilities of this fun repo, use the command:
 ```
 erez
 ```

 ## Toggle command line features
-Turn on and off command line functionality via an text interactive interface.
 ```bash
 prompt
 ```
 ![](img/ascii/prompt.gif)

 ## Git command line